vpvnguyen/nginx/README.md

 sudo apt install nginx
 sudo nano /etc/nginx/sites-available/default
 ```
-- Navigate to this section of `default.conf`; configure domain and reverse proxy.
+- Navigate to this section of the `default.conf` to  configure your domain and reverse proxy.
 ```
     server_name yourdomain.com www.yourdomain.com;